Aviv-Yaniv/Tool_For_Comparing_KQL_Queries/readme.md

 <div>
   <p align="center">
     Want to refactor a KQL query and check that the new version is compatible? <br>
-    No more tedius manual comparing!
-This tool will judge if queries results are equvilant
+    No more tedious manual comparing!
+This tool will judge if queries results are equivalent
   </p>
 </div>